measurement-kit/measurement-kit/include/measurement_kit/README.md

 Where `<failure_string>` is the error that occurred.

-- `"log"`: A log line was emitted.
+- `"log"`: (object) A log line was emitted.
 The complete JSON is like:

 ```JSON
 {